 - (1) Securities may be issued as full or partial consideration at not less than the Maximum Discount to Market Price.
 Management of the Listed Issuer is responsible for ensuring that the consideration received is reasonable and must retain copies of evidence of value including confirmation of out-of-pocket costs or replacement costs, fairness options, geological reports, financial statements or valuations.
-This documentation must be made available to the Exchange upon request. - (2) A Listed Issuer that proposes to issue securities in consideration for an acquisition must promptly File a preliminary Notice of Acquisition (Form 10), at least five trading days prior to the close of the acquisition. - (3) Upon closing of the acquisition the Listed Issuer must File: - (a) a final Notice of Acquisition (Form 10); - (b) a letter from the Listed Issuer confirming closing of the transaction and receipt of the assets, transfer of title of the assets or other evidence of receipt of consideration for the issuance of the securities: - (c) if applicable, a certified copy of the resolution of shareholders or the minutes of the shareholder meeting approving the acquisition containing the exact wording of the resolution and confirming that it was adopted by a majority of shareholders other than those excluded from voting by Exchange Requirements, corporate or securities law or the constating documents of the Listed Issuer; and - (d) an opinion of counsel that the securities to be issued pursuant to the offering (and any underlying securities, if applicable) are or will be duly issued and are or will be fully paid and non-assessable (or equivalent in the case of non-corporate issuers).
+This documentation must be made available to the Exchange upon request. - (2) A Listed Issuer that proposes to issue securities in consideration for an acquisition must promptly File a preliminary Notice of Acquisition (Form 10), at least five trading days prior to the close of the acquisition.and comply with all requirements of this section 7.07.